 The house price to rent ratio in Ireland has been on a downward trend since 2022, and in the third quarter of 2023, it reached the lowest value recorded since 2017.
 The house price to rent ratio is calculated by dividing the nominal house prices by rent prices, with 2015 chosen as a base value when the index amounted to 100.
 An increase in the index value shows that house prices have risen faster than rents, while a decline suggests that rental growth has outpaced house prices appreciation.
 Ireland's house price to rent ratio averaged above that of the OECD average.

-This Statistic shows the average cost of grade A and grade B office rents in Ireland per square meter in 2019.
-The most expensive area to rent Grade A office space in Ireland was seen in the capital, Dublin, with an average of 60 euros per square meter, double the cost per square foot for grade A office property in Cork.
-The average cost of grade B office rents in Dublin was more than double that of grade B office rents in Cork in 2019.
+This Statistic shows the average cost of grade A and grade B office rents in Northern Ireland (United Kingdom) per square foot in 2019.
+The most expensive area to rent Grade A office space in Northern Ireland was seen in the capital, Belfast, with an average of ** British pounds per square foot.
+This is almost * euros higher than the cost per square foot for grade A office property rent in Derry.